Everything You Need to Know About SMS Compliance: A Complete Guide

 CTIA (Cellular Telecommunications Industry Association) Guidelines

-While not legally binding, CTIA guidelines serve as best practices for SMS marketing, and carriers may block non-compliant messages.
-So, even though CTIA rules aren’t law, it’s still in your best interests to follow them.
+While not legally binding in the sense that no one can sue you for alleging violating these guidelines, CTIA guidelines serve as best practices for SMS marketing, and carriers may block non-compliant messages.
+So, even though CTIA guidelines aren’t law, it’s still in your best interests to follow them.

 Opt-In Transparency

-You must clearly state what recipients are signing up for, including message frequency.
+You must clearly state what recipients are signing up for, including message frequency (e.g., “recurring” messaging).

 Message Content Rules